msalemor/ai-tutors/genai-development/genai-intro.md

 - [Prompting techniqiues](https://www.promptingguide.ai/techniques)
 - [Azure - Prompt Engineering](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions)
 - [OpenAI - Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering/prompt-engineering)

+### 1.10 - Context Engineering vs Prompt Engineering

+Prompt Engineering is the art of crafting precise, effective inputs to guide AI behavior.
+It’s about asking the right question in the right way.
+Think of it as giving clear instructions to a very smart assistant.
+Context Engineering, on the other hand, is about designing the environment in which the AI operates.
+This includes:

+- Structuring memory and retrieval systems
+- Managing long-term vs. short-term context
+- Curating relevant data and metadata
+- Orchestrating multi-agent collaboration

+While prompt engineering focuses on what you say to the model, context engineering focuses on what the model knows when it responds.

+Why does this matter?
+- Prompt engineering is great for quick wins and one-off tasks.
+- Context engineering is essential for building scalable, consistent, and intelligent systems—especially in enterprise and multi-agent environments.

 ### 1.10 - OpenAI Models are REST APIs